ami-iit/comodo/README.md

 # CoMoDO
 ## Control Motion Design Optimization

-Suite of parametrized roller and simulator for codesign of robots
+Suite of parametrized controller and simulator for codesign of robots

 ## Dependencies
 ``bipedal-locomotion-framework``